We're an affiliate

 They have full coats but rest assured that these do not shed.
 To keep it that way, it is essential to brush them regularly and give them a regular bath once a month.

 Want to spend time training your dog to become better?
 A Bolognese can be the dog for you — this dog has a friendly demeanor that boasts its gorgeous, puffy coat, which rarely sheds.
 As a bonus, this dog breed does not drool.

 They are pretty easy to groom as long as you have committed yourself to brushing them at least every other day and bath them every month.

 Surprisingly, this adorable dog’s flowing, silky hair does not shed.
 Aside from its beautiful coat, this dog is also known for having a friendly and active lifestyle.
 If you are looking for a show dog that you can change the hairstyle now and then, this dog is perfect for you.

 Having long hair, it is reasonable to have them brushed more often than other dog breeds.
 By cleaning, you are promoting hair development to become shinier and silkier, which is best when you are grooming them.
 Brushing their long fur also avoids entanglement, which can be a cause of shedding.

 One of the most popular dog breeds, this dog is intelligent, obedient, and very keen when it comes to their pet parent.
-Poodles are also known for being hypoallergenic and a non-shedding furbaby, which makes a great pet.
+Poodles are also known for being hypoallergenic dogs and non-shedding furbabies, which makes them great pets.

-Having a dense coat, Poodle’s require a significant amount of grooming to avoid having your dog’s fur all over the place.
+Having a dense coat, Poodle requires a significant amount of grooming to avoid having your dog’s fur all over the place.
 You can buy a special dog brush perfectly made for a poodle’s hair type to achieve the best poodle coat.